 ID Requirement Additional Clarification 3.3A An application user's contact information must be specifiable and modifiable by the application user.
 The application user must be able to modify its own contact information and must not be able to modify contact information for any other party.
 All edited contact information will be authenticated.

-ID Requirement Additional Clarification 3.3.B All contact information must be re-verified That schedule is currently periodically so as to ensure its usefulness.
-A expected to require specific schedule of verification must be published confirmation at least once a by the Clearinghouse. year after the date of submission.
+3.3.B All contact information must be re-verified peri- odically so as to ensure its usefulness.
+A spe- cific schedule of verification must be published by the Clearinghouse.
+That schedule is currently expected to require confir- mation at least once a year after the date of submission.
 3.3.C Updated application user contact information must be verified prior to committing updates to an existing, authenticated contact record.
-3.3.D New application user contact information must be verified prior to considering the contact record as authenticated.
-3.3.E The amount of time available to receive and return Not all mechanisms should a confirmation code must be appropriate to the necessarily use the same communication mechanism. timeframe.
+3.3.D New application user contact information must be verified prior to considering the contact rec- ord as authenticated.
+3.3.E The amount of time available to receive and return a confirmation code must be appropriate to the communication mechanism.
+Not all mechanisms should necessarily use the same timeframe.
 Communication by postal service takes days or weeks; online methods may take only minutes or hours and can be subject to speed disruptions due to widely deployed filtering.
-3.3.F The Clearinghouse may suspend or revoke access Records may be deactivated as for any application user (and potentially a penalty to deliberately discontinue providing trademark claims, sunrise fraudulent users of and ancillary services for any marks associated with Clearinghouse services.
-In that contact) in response to violations of terms of addition, the capability to use (including non-payment). submit new records to the Clearinghouse may be suspended for some period of time at the discretion of the Clearinghouse.